-Kelsey Carlton ('21) attended Florida State University for undergrad.
+Kelsey Carlton ('21) attended Florida State University for undergrad and is an associate at Meenan P.A. in Tallahassee.

-FLORIDA STATE IS THE #3 LAW SCHOOL IN THE NATION FOR BEST STUDENT QUALITY OF LIFE, ACCORDING TO PRINCETON REVIEW (2021).
+FLORIDA STATE IS THE #3 LAW SCHOOL IN THE NATION FOR BEST STUDENT QUALITY OF LIFE, ACCORDING TO PRINCETON REVIEW (2022).